 Encouraging children to help by putting their rubbish into the right recycling box at home is a good start.
-It’s never too early to get them to help you carry the bucket out to the compost heap, give a hand turning it, and then helping to dig the stuff into the veggie patch.
+It’s never too early to get them to help you carry the bucket out to the compost heap, give a hand turning it, and then help to dig the stuff into the veggie patch.

-Whether it’s a box full of glass jars and bottles, or a small mountain of newspapers, envelopes, discarded junk mail and old bills, there’s plenty to discuss when the younger members of the family get involved with cutting down the amount of rubbish produced by the household.
+Whether it’s a box full of glass jars and bottles, or a small mountain of newspapers, envelopes, discarded junk mail, and old bills, there’s plenty to discuss when the younger members of the family get involved with cutting down the amount of rubbish produced by the household.

 They can be relied upon to think laterally and this is where their input can be so interesting.
 Listen carefully as they discuss the issue among themselves and you could well find some good ideas emerging.